 It has two components.
-First, compassion means to put yourself in another person’s shoes, and ask yourself the following: What if I were that person?
-How would I feel?
-So, compassion means to develop an awareness of the suffering in another person.
+First, compassion means to put yourself in another person’s shoes.
+So, compassion means to create an awareness of the suffering in another person.

 Compassion is an innate human quality, according to researchers.
-Therefore, we are all born with the tendency to be generous and kind to others.
+Therefore, we’re all born with the tendency to be generous and kind to others.

 However, as we age, all of us face challenging circumstances and feel emotional pain at one time or another.
 These experiences can stand in the way of our natural compassion.
 That’s because it’s hard to feel love and compassion for others when we feel empty ourselves.